 - Bedtime Shower – Before hopping into bed at night, take a quick shower to wash off all the pollen that has settled on your skin and in your hair throughout the day.
 Keeping pollen out of your bed may help reduce nighttime allergy symptoms.

-- Adjust Humidity – Keep watch on the humidity levels in your home.
+- Adjust Humidity – Keep track of the humidity levels in your home.
 It should hover around 60 percent.
 If your house gets too moist, mold and mildew spores are likely to grow, increasing allergy symptoms.

 - Recirculate Air – When you’re driving during peak allergy times, be sure your car is using recirculated air.
 The last thing you want to do is have the fans in your car bringing in all the pollen from outside as you’re driving around town.
 Keep windows and sunroofs closed as well.